NLe97/tictactoe-react/README.md

 ## User Story
-As a gamer who wants to play a simple game with a friend while on the go, I want to be able to play Tic Tac Toe with an opponents and keep track of moves and scores, So that I can identify who is the winner at the end of the round.
+As a gamer who wants to play a simple game with a friend while on the go, I want to be able to play Tic Tac Toe with an opponent and keep track of my moves, So that I can identify who is the winner at the end of the round.

 ## Available Scripts